openid/openid4vp_ble/main.md

 * info: “SKWallet” (encoded as ASCII string)
 * L: 32 octets

-For encryption AES-256-GCM (192) (GCM: Galois Counter Mode)  as defined in NIST SP 800-38D or ChaCha20 RFC 8439 MUST be used.
+For encryption AES-256-GCM (192) (GCM: Galois Counter Mode)  as defined in NIST SP 800-38D or ChaCha20 [@!RFC8439] MUST be used.

 ToDo: Can we do ChaCha20?
 Rather than AES 256 GCM?
 The fact that ChaCha20 is more streaming.